-Size, connectivity of brain region linked to anxiety level in young childrenNovember 20th, 2013 in Psychology & Psychiatry /
+Size, connectivity of brain region linked to anxiety level in young childrenNovember 20, 2013 in Medicine & Health / Psychology & Psychiatry

 Prolonged stress and anxiety during childhood is a risk factor for developing anxiety disorders and depression later in life.
 Now, Stanford University School of Medicine researchers have shown that by measuring the size and connectivity of a part of the brain associated with processing emotion—the amygdala—they can predict the degree of anxiety a young child is experiencing in daily life.